The Two Realms

 Ascension exists across two realms—not as separate kingdoms, but as layers of the same world.
 One ancient, one emergent.
 One the foundation, one the frontier.
 To understand Ascension is to understand how these realms grew into each other.

 Before the neon, before the blockchain, there were stone halls and candlelit strategy rooms.
-The TradFi Realm is Ascension's ancestral ground—a medieval kingdom where the principles of disciplined trading were first codified.
+The TradFi Realm — the Sovereign Realm — is Ascension's ancestral ground—a medieval kingdom where the principles of disciplined trading were first codified.
 Here, knights swore oaths to risk management.
 Guilds perfected position sizing across generations.
 Scrolls recorded the patterns of markets long before screens existed to display them.

 This realm still operates by its sacred rhythms: the Opening Bell at 9:30 AM EST raises the banners, the Closing Bell at 4:00 PM EST marks the final accounting.
 Weekends are for reflection, not battle.
 There is wisdom in these constraints—patience, discipline, the understanding that not every moment demands action.